open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 #### Emit a LogRecord

-`LogRecord`s encapsulate the fields identified in the [`LogRecord` data model](data-model.md#log-and-event-record-definition) and are emitted to the processing pipeline using this API.
+The effect of calling this API is to emit a `LogRecord` to the processing pipeline.

 The API MUST accept the following parameters: